uhst/uhst-client-flutter/README.md

 You can see [an implemented example](http://docs.uhst.io/uhst-client-flutter/) and source for it [on GitHub](https://github.com/uhst/uhst-client-flutter/tree/next/example)

+Please notice current version limitations:

+- it supports string typed messages only.
+- require server with Uhst implemented protocol.
+PLease see an example of ready to go server [on GitHub](https://github.com/uhst/uhst-server-node).

 ### Support and discussions

 Join us on [Gitter](https://gitter.im/uhst/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or StackOverflow .